iorchard/burrito/docs/install_offline.rst

    The admin password is the one you set when you run vault.sh script (openstack admin password:).

-Next, perform the basic openstack operation test using btx - burrito toolbox.
+Next, perform the basic openstack operation test using btx (burrito toolbox).

 BTX
 ++++

-BTX is the toolbox for burrito platform.
+BTX is a toolbox for burrito platform.
 It should be already up and running.::

    $ sudo kubectl -n openstack get pods -l application=btx